LikhithaMG/ProLearner/README.md

 # ProLearner
-This code helps you to build a dynamic website for a school that ivolves in posting various activities that are created in school.
+This code helps you to build a dynamic website for a school that involves in posting various activities that are created in school.